 The "related to" reference is neither directed nor declaring a dependency.
 Thus the error "This relation would create a circular dependency" seems wrong.
 "Related to" references should be possible in any case, should they not?

 #3 Updated by Christian Zagrodnick over 6 years ago

 "Related to" is reciprocal to itself.
 In other words, when such a relation is created, there should be a link from both issues to the other one of the relation.

 That is the case but you could still want to build larger circles A -> B -> C -> A.

-#4 Updated by Fares Abdullah almost 6 years ago
+#4 Updated by Fares Abdullah about 6 years ago

 I had the same problem -